Bullfrog-Labs/bullfrog/bfr/ingest-gcf/README.md

     pip install pipenv
     pipenv install -d # needs to be done for every new virtualenv

+## VSCode setup (just once)

+1. Set up PyLance extension.

+2. Ensure that PyLance is set up as the default python language server.

 # Setting up sync from Pocket

 1. Activate virtual environment (do this for every new shell)